jkphl/grunt-imagemin-backup/README.md

 ```

 #### Minification history
-*grunt-imagemin-backup* uses an [sqlite3](https://www.npmjs.com/package/sqlite3) database for storing information about previous minifactions runs.
-If you, for whatever reason, need to reset this database, you may simply delete the file `<project-root>/node_modules/grunt-imagemin-backup/cache.db`.
+*grunt-imagemin-backup* uses an [sqlite3](https://www.npmjs.com/package/sqlite3) database for storing information about previous minifications runs.
+If you, for whatever reason, need to reset this database, simply delete the file `<project-root>/node_modules/grunt-imagemin-backup/cache.db`.

 ## Contributing